lee97matthew/gym-worm/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To launch the connection to the server, cd backend\ then run npm install and npm run start.\
+To launch the connection to the server, cd backend\ then run npm install and npm run start

 ### Note
 Only the register and signin pages are functional as of now.